 Foot protection is the hallmark of this shoe.
 Underfoot it features a sandwich of firm Phylon foam that is not soft and squishy, with a combination of segmented rockplate in the forefoot and air pod cushioning under the heel.
 While this description may sound similar to the midsole design of the Nike Terra Kiger 5, the fact is this shoe feels firmer and far more protective.
 Run over sharp and jagged rocks all you want; you will not feel much of them.
 The upper, while once one of the most protective, is now merely average.
 It has a soft toe bumper that is better than nothing, but not nearly as effective as the TPU plastic toe bumpers found on the Scarpa Spin Ultra or the La Sportiva Kaptiva.
 The lightweight mesh is covered in all the right places with a very thin film overlay, adding some durability to the highest wear areas.

 The traction pattern and rubber compounds found on the outsole of this shoe remain unchanged from previous versions.
 The dual rubber compounds augment a stickier gripping rubber on the interior of the shoe, both in the front and back, with a more abrasion resistant, less sticky rubber all along the outside edges.
 The lugs are reminiscent of a waffle-iron: a grid pattern of square shapes.
 While this shoe provides great traction on dirt and grass, it is not especially sticky on rock and is very slippery if wet.
 The heel pattern is also not aggressive enough when going steeply downhill, with small lugs and edges that turn upward, providing less contact with the ground.
-Compared to the aggressive patterns of the Saucony Peregrine ISO or the Salomon Speedcross 5, this shoe is a bit inferior, but it is more than sufficient for most trail running as long as wet rocks are not part of the itinerary.
+Compared to the aggressive patterns found on the shoes with the best traction, this shoe is a bit inferior, but it is more than sufficient for most trail running as long as wet rocks are not part of the itinerary.

-The Wildhorse 5 features an 8mm heel-toe drop, and the added counter under the heel is pretty noticeable, especially when comparing them directly to lower drop shoes like the Terra Kiger 5.
+The Wildhorse 5 features an 8mm heel-toe drop, and the added counter under the heel is pretty noticeable, especially when comparing them directly to lower drop shoes.
 Despite that, the shoe feels fairly close to the ground, and the fit is fairly lockdown, meaning there is little slippage when cruising across side-hills or straight up or down steep grades.
 It is a relatively stable shoe.

 There is no doubt that the fit of the upper of this shoe has changed, and while we found the old upper to be very comfortable, this one feels too small and tight.
 In particular, it feels as if the top of our foot is bursting out the opening covered by the tongue like there is simply not enough material to wrap over the foot.
 Rather than being close together, the lacing holes are a long way apart, so that the laces wrap over about half of the top of the shoe, and put way too much pressure on the top of our foot.
 That is simply our experience and is odd considering the last of the midsole is the exact same shape as the older version (we compared closely).